Benny Lim

-Benny Lim Siang Hoe (born March 1957) is a former Singaporean civil servant and the incumbent chairman of the Housing and Development Board.
+Benny Lim Siang Hoe (Note: Chinese: see Chinese name and romanisation) (born March 1957) is a Singaporean civil servant and the incumbent chairman of the Housing and Development Board.

 From 1997 to 2004, Lim was director of the Internal Security Department.
 Lim was permanent secretary of the Ministry of Home Affairs (2005–2011), Prime Minister's Office (2011–2016), Ministry of National Development (2011–2016) and National Security Coordination Secretariat (2011–2016).
 Lim also served as a director of SBS Transit from 2018 to 2021, and chairman of Temasek Foundation from 2020 to 2024.

 Early life and education

-In March 1956, Lim was born in Terengganu, Malaya, and was the second son in his family.
+In March 1957, Benny Lim Siang Hoe was born in Terengganu, Malaya, and was the second son in his family.
 In 1959, Lim and his family moved to Singapore as his father, Henry Lim, was offered a job at Malayan Bitumen Products, located in Bukit Timah, His mother worked briefly as a nurse before becoming a homemaker after Lim was born.
 Lim and his family lived in Katong.

 Lim received his early education at Siglap Primary School, and later moved on to Raffles Institution (RI).
 An active sports player, Lim represented RI at judo, discus and shot put competitions.
-A head prefect of RI, he obtained a Singapore-Cambridge GCE Ordinary Level in 1972 and a Singapore-Cambridge GCE Advanced Level in 1974.
+A head prefect of RI, he obtained a Singapore-Cambridge GCE Ordinary Level in 1973 and a Singapore-Cambridge GCE Advanced Level in 1975.

 In 1981, under a police scholarship awarded by the Public Service Commission, Lim graduated from the National University of Singapore and obtained a Bachelor of Arts with honours in english literature.
 Lim proceeded to pursue graduate studies at the London School of Economics and Political Science.
 He graduated in 1990 with a Master of Science with distinction in political sociology.